ZJUFanLab/scDeepSort/README.md

 # DeepSort

 ### Reference-free Cell-type Annotation for Single-cell Transcriptomics using Deep Learning with a Weighted Graph Neural Network
 Recent advance in single-cell RNA sequencing (scRNA-seq) has enabled large-scale transcriptional characterization of thousands of cells in multiple complex tissues, in which accurate cell type identification becomes the prerequisite and vital step for scRNA-seq studies.

-Here, we introduce DeepSort, a reference-free cell-type annotation tool for single-cell transcriptomics that uses a deep learning model with a weighted graph neural network.
+To addresses this challenge, we developed a reference-free cell-type annotation method, namely DeepSort, using a state-of-the-art deep learning algorithm, i.e. a modified graph neural network (GNN) model.
+It’s the first time that GNN is introduced into scRNA-seq studies and demonstrate its ground-breaking performances in this application scenario.
+In brief, DeepSort was constructed based on our weighted GNN framework and was then learned in two embedded high-quality scRNA-seq atlases containing 764,741 cells across 88 tissues of human and mouse, which are the most comprehensive multiple-organs scRNA-seq data resources to date.

 # Install
 ### Dependencies